 The canine breed selected for the dog program is the Nova Scotia Duck Tolling Retriever, a small retriever with a distinctive red coat and fox-like markings.
 Lead dog handler Brain McGorry explains, “The Toller’s intelligence, trainability, and compact size make them an ideal candidate for search dogs.
 The dogs routinely load ski lifts, travel on snow machines, and are carried on the shoulders of their handlers.”
 Carrying the dogs keeps them away from sharp ski edges, crowds, and also enables patrol to transport them into far outer areas with deep snow and steep terrain.
 Smaller breeds typically have less health problems and a longer life span, and therefore a longer career as a search dog.

 The Alyeska Ski Patrol Avalanche Canine Program is an affiliate of Alaska Search and Rescue Dogs (ASARD).
 The ski patrol has worked closely with ASARD since 1986, and they where instrumental in mentoring our patrol dog teams.
-The three full-time dog teams are Brian McGorry and Fundy, Mik Jedlicka and Zooka, and Tim Glassett and Yuki.
-Brian was one of the original founders of the group along with Shane Patrick who was the original handler of Zooka.
-Mik joined the group in October of 2011 when she took over as primary handler of Zooka.
-Tim joined in 2010 when Yuki came to the team as a puppy.
-Fundy and Zooka make up our two certified teams, and Tim and Yuki plan to evaluate for certification mid-winter 2013.
+The three full-time dog teams are Brian McGorry and Fundy, Tim Glassett and Yuki, and Stacie and Kilo.
+Brian was one of the original founders of the group.
+Tim joined in 2010 when Yuki came to the team as a puppy, and Stacie joined in 2013.